samuel-hunter/ur-game/README.md

 # Run the Software

-The web app runs on [Clack](https://github.com/fukamachi/clack).
-I recommend using Roswell and `clackup`. to start the server:
+The web app uses [Roswell](https://roswell.github.io/) to launch.
+After you have that install, run:

-    $ clackup clackup.lisp
+    $ ./roswell/ur-game

 Alternatively, with your CL impl of choice (I use SBCL):